-View basket “Still hungry (lions after a hunt)” has been added to your basket.
+View basket “Squirrel and oak” has been added to your basket.

 The Wallace Line